2024-5-13-5-17-MJC-BSANA/MJC-BSANA-Data-Wokshop-2024/README.md

   - [Morning Session: Data management and cleaning](https://github.com/2024-5-13-5-17-MJC-BSANA/MJC-BSANA-Data-Wokshop-2024/wiki/Tuesday-Morning-Session-3:-Data-Management-and-cleaning)
   - [Afternoon Session: Introduction to Python](https://github.com/2024-5-13-5-17-MJC-BSANA/MJC-BSANA-Data-Workshop-2024/wiki/Tuesday-Afternoon-Session-1:-Python-and-Jupyter)

 - **Wednesday**, May 15, 2024, 11:00 am–4:30 pm (EDT), including lunch break and lab time: Other Types of Data and Visualizations.
 Images, video, and more.
-Data visualization basics and tools (Voyant, Tableau, TimelineJS, and more).
 The basics of social network analysis.
 Use Cytoscape and Gephi to construct and visualize a network based on your own dataset and upload it to your GitHub page.
   - [Morning Session: Other Types of Data](https://github.com/2024-5-13-5-17-MJC-BSANA/MJC-BSANA-Data-Wokshop-2024/wiki/Wednesday-Morning-Session-5%3A-Other-Types-of-Data-and-Visualizations.-Images%2C-video%2C-3D-and-more./)
   - [Afternoon Session: Introduction to Network Analysis Tools and Methodologies](https://github.com/2024-5-13-5-17-MJC-BSANA/MJC-BSANA-Data-Workshop-2024/wiki/Wednesday-Afternoon-Session-1:-Network-Analysis)